dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0801.md

 Sun

 In this processed form, the dimensions are more obviously correct than they were in the unprocessed form.
 The factors before the × sign are all dimensionless.
 The factor of 𝑚Earth𝑣2 is an energy.
-And the factor of 𝜔 converts energy into energy per time—which is power.
+And the factor of 𝜔 converts energy into energy per time — which is power.

 Now that we have reorganized the formula into meaningful chunks, we are ready to evaluate its factors.